 The hospitality industry demands the use of sophisticated technology and systems for property management, brand assurance and compliance, procurement, reservation systems, operation of our guest loyalty programs, distribution of hotel resources to current and future customers and guest amenities.
 These technologies may require refinements and upgrades, and third parties may cease support of systems that are currently in use.
 The development and maintenance of these technologies may require significant investment by us.
 As various systems and technologies become outdated or new technology is required, we may not be able to replace or introduce them as quickly as needed or in a cost-effective and timely manner.
-We may not achieve the benefits we may have been anticipating from any new technology or system.
+In some cases, hotel owners may refuse to upgrade systems or deploy new technology to replace aging or end-of-life software and/or hardware.
+As a result, we may not achieve the benefits we may have been anticipating from any new technology or system.